 My name is Eveline, I was born in Belgium and moved to Hastings, England in 2019.
-I combine my activities as a facilitator in the corporate world with part-time work as a psychotherapist for individuals and couples in need for counselling.
+I combine my activities as an executive coach & facilitator in the corporate world with part-time work as a coach & psychotherapist for individuals and couples.
 I am grateful to get the opportunity to work intensely for longer periods of time with clients.

 The support I offer is open to anyone and rooted in a deep understanding that the most important thing we lack as individuals in this society is connection.
 With ourselves, with others, and with the natural world.

-As a psychotherapist I deliver workshops centered around The Work that Reconnects by Joanna Macy, combined with mindfulness practices and systems work.
+As a psychotherapist I deliver workshops centered around The Work that Reconnects by Joanna Macy and Positive Deep Adaptation.

-I am also an activist and organize events with Extinction Rebellion in our local community in Hastings.
+I am also an activist and have organized events with Extinction Rebellion in our local community in Hastings.

 Why I am called to facilitate the Work